surajDahal007/Paropakar-Blockchain-in-Charity/README.md

 A crowfunding based charity system which uses underlying blockchain technology that targets for direct connection between beneficiaries and donors more securely.

-## Features:
+## Features

-- Admin can grant and revoke role of authority to other different accounts
+- Admin can grant and revoke role of authority to other different accounts.
-- Authorities are responsible for authorizing the requested tender protocols from benificiaries before proceeding it for fund raising
+- Authorities are responsible for authorizing the requested tender protocols from beneficiaries before proceeding it for fund raising.
-- Donors can simply review and donate the tenders without need of any verification
+- Donors can simply review and donate the tenders without need of any verification.
-- Bnefiicary requires to make payment request for certain purpose after certain targeted collection within deadline otherwise donors can refund their donations
+- Benefiicary requires to make payment request for certain purpose after certain targeted collection within deadline otherwise donors can refund their donation.

 ## Installation